Intent: Why do we teach what we teach?

 We Achieve this by:

-- All pupils receive 30 minutes of focused reading time a day which is delivered through our Reading programme.
+Pupils receive 30 minutes of focused reading time (Mondays to Thursdays) which is delivered through our Reading programme.
 This is structured to ensure pupils are accessing the strategy which is designed to meet them where they are at and move them along, faster.

-- Through our Learning Journeys we have identified the subject specific vocabulary needed in order to develop a broad vocabulary for all pupils.
+Through our Schemes of Learning and Curriculum Handbooks, we have identified the subject specific vocabulary needed to develop a broad vocabulary for all pupils.

 Deliberate design sequence